IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

              Ensure a connection token was passed to the znsq_close API.
 ________________________________________________________________________________________________________________________________
-0289(X'121') A invalid connection token.
+0289(X'121') An invalid connection token.
 The znsq_close API detected an invalid connection token.

              Ensure a valid connection token was passed to the znsq_close API.
 ________________________________________________________________________________________________________________________________